Agent documentation index: llms.txt. Markdown versions of documentation pages are available by appending .md to the page URL.

 The Private Key Manager extension demonstrates the core TEE workflow:

-1. A user sends an Elliptic Curve Integrated Encryption Scheme (ECIES) encrypted private key onchain via the InstructionSender contract.
+1. A user sends an Elliptic Curve Integrated Encryption Scheme (ECIES) encrypted private key on-chain via the InstructionSender contract.

 2. The TEE extension decrypts and stores the key inside the secure enclave.